SumoLogic/sumologic-documentation/docs/search/copilot.md

 <p><a href="/docs/beta"><span className="beta">Preview Release</span></a></p>
 This is a Preview release.
 To learn more, contact your Sumo Logic account executive.

-Sumo Logic Copilot is an AI-powered assistant that simplifies log analysis by allowing users to ask questions in plain English and get intelligent search suggestions, eliminating the need to manually write complex log queries.
+Sumo Logic Copilot is an AI-powered assistant that simplifies log analysis by allowing you to ask questions in plain English and get intelligent search suggestions—eliminating the need to manually write complex log queries.

-With its intuitive interface, Copilot automatically generates searches from natural language queries, helping you quickly detect performance issues, anomalies, and security threats.
-It guides you through AI-generated prompts, accelerating the identification of root causes and empowering quick, informed decisions.
+With its intuitive interface, Copilot automatically generates log searches from natural language prompts, helping you quickly detect performance issues, anomalies, and security threats.
+It guides you through investigations step-by-step with AI-driven suggestions to refine your results for faster, more accurate resolutions.
+By providing precise answers and faster resolutions, Copilot enhances your log analysis process with expert-level insights to accelerate root cause identification and empower informed decisions.

-By removing the trial-and-error common in many AI tools, Copilot delivers precise answers and faster resolutions, providing expert-level insights and enhancing your log analysis process.

 ### Key features

+Copilot reduces manual effort by combining prebuilt insights with natural language query analysis.

 * **AI-curated insights**.
 Get customized insights tailored to your data.
 * **Natural language queries**.
-Ask questions in plain English without needing to learn query syntax.
+Ask questions in plain English—no need to enter query syntax.
-* **Pre-built insights**.
-Utilize pre-built insights to accelerate your workflow.
+* **Prebuilt insights**.
+Utilize prebuilt insights to accelerate your workflow.
 * **Root cause analysis**.
 Quickly identify the root cause of issues with AI assistance.
+* **Increased efficiency**.
+Streamline the log analysis process, minimizing manual tasks.

 ### Who benefits from Copilot?